Team Bruna Gigante

 We now aim to integrate clinical variables such as age, body mass index, blood pressure with circulating biomarkers mirroring vascular and systemic inflammation to define endotypes of cardiovascular risk.

 2. Novel clinical and biological markers of risk for stroke and major bleeding in patients with atrial fibrillation.

-Both ischemic and hemorragic events are associated with long term disabilities, dramatic for the individual and expensive for the society.
-What we lack at the present are clinical and molecular markers to identify those patients who have the highest risk of bleeding while on anticoagulants and/or the highest risk of thrombotic events.
-With this in mind, we have established a large cohort of elderly patients (n=2943) the Atrial fibrillation: risk and benefits of anti-coagulation (Carebbean)-elderly [ClinicalTrials.gov Identifier: NCT03828162] to identify thrombosis/bleeding clinical risk profiles.
-We have collected clinical, biochemical and imaging data on all patients who have initiated an anticoagulant treatment and we follow them up for ischemic and bleeding complications.
+We have established a large cohort of elderly patients with atrial fibrillation (AF) (n=2943) the Atrial fibrillation: risk and benefits of anti-coagulation (Carebbean)-elderly (Ehrlinder H et al International J Cardiology Heart and Vasculature 2020) to identify thrombosis/bleeding clinical risk profiles.
+AF patients represent a group at very high cardiovascular risk, because of AF and because age per se is a hallmark of cardiovascular risk.
+Aging is associated with a chronic inflammatory state that creates a milieu favourable to ASCVD.
+We have collected clinical, biochemical and imaging data on all AF patients (aged 75-104) who have initiated an anticoagulant treatment.
+We follow them up for ischemic and bleeding complications before and after initiation of anticoagulant treatment.
 In the next future we are going to collect blood samples before and after the start of the treatment with anticoagulants to identify molecular biomarkers related to hemostasis, inflammation and angiogenesis that can help us to improve the clinical characterization of these patients.